-- 1. The District will use 1440 hours for 1.0 FTE for the calculation of basic health benefits. - 2.
-The benefit FTE calculation is (number of days worked x hours) divided by 1440 equals the monthly benefit FTE percentage. - F. An eligible employee and qualifying dependents must enroll within thirty (30) calendar days of the date when first eligible to qualify for employee benefits. - 1.
+1. The District will use 1440 hours for 1.0 FTE for the calculation of basic health benefits.

+- 2. The benefit FTE calculation is (number of days worked x hours) divided by 1440 equals the monthly benefit FTE percentage. - F. An eligible employee and qualifying dependents must enroll within thirty (30) calendar days of the date when first eligible to qualify for employee benefits. - 1.
 If an employee has a change in family or employment status outside the annual open enrollment period, changes may be requested by completing the required paper work within thirty (30) calendar days of the qualifying event.
 Sixty (60) calendar days are allowed for births and adoptions. - 2.
 Acceptance and approval of the changes made by an employee are subject to the terms and conditions of the master contract and plan description of the insurance carrier or the IRS rules and regulations. - G. The District will also pay the monthly cost per FTE billed by the state for retirees' health benefits. - H. Any additional District contributions during the life of this Agreement will be provided as a result of new legislation and/or modification of the state operating budget which authorizes and funds such improvement in the District contribution.
 Furthermore, benefits provided will be in accordance with state and federal rules and regulations.
 Sections that may prove to be out of compliance or may be amended or nullified by state or federal laws will be brought into compliance with the laws, rules, and regulations in effect.
 Compliance required will be communicated to the Association. - I. Fringe benefit pooling practices will be in accordance with RCWs. - 1.
-The District shall annually transfer the Minimum mandatory payroll deductions collected from employees to the benefit pool to reduce employee out-of-pocket costs. - J. Employees shall have access to flexible benefits plan (under Section 125 of the IRS Code) for District designated benefits for all employees who qualify for health benefits. - K. Employees will have access to purchase district-sponsored optional insurance benefits payable through the payroll deduction plan. - L. The District shall provide automatic payroll deduction for health club fees at the employee's option.

-- M. COBRA continued coverage and other extended coverage will be extended to all eligible employees as required by law, and/or carrier limitations. - N. In accordance with state and federal law, employees have the opportunity to participate in a VEBA (a tax-free health reimbursement account) based on the outcome of the employee group vote conducted by the Association.
+The District shall annually transfer the Minimum mandatory payroll deductions collected from employees to the benefit pool to reduce employee out-of-pocket costs. - J. Employees shall have access to flexible benefits plan (under Section 125 of the IRS Code) for District designated benefits for all employees who qualify for health benefits. - K. Employees will have access to purchase district-sponsored optional insurance benefits payable through the payroll deduction plan. - L. The District shall provide automatic payroll deduction for health club fees at the employee's option. - M. COBRA continued coverage and other extended coverage will be extended to all eligible employees as required by law, and/or carrier limitations. - N. The District will contribute \$25 per month per employee to a VEBA account (a tax-free health reimbursement account).
+In addition, in accordance with state and federal law, employees have the opportunity to participate in making additional VEBA contributions based on the outcome of the employee group votes conducted by the Association.
 VEBA funding options include: sick leave cash out at retirement, and annual sick leave sell back.
-If one (1) or more options are adopted by the employee group vote, all eligible employees in the group must participate.
+If one (1) or more options are adopted by the employee group votes, all eligible employees in the group must participate.
 The Association will annually notify the District by November 15th of participation in the VEBA plan and the approved employee funding options.
-The Association's written notification to the District will constitute agreement of the parties for implementation of VEBA contributions until the next annual vote by the Association. - O. Tax sheltered annuity and Washington State Deferred Compensation deposits shall be transferred by payday each month.
+The Association's written notification to the District will constitute agreement of the parties for implementation of VEBA contributions for the next calendar year.
+The election results remain in place for the entire calendar year.

+- O. Tax sheltered annuity and Washington State Deferred Compensation deposits shall be transferred by payday each month.
 Every employee participating in an annuity or the state's deferred compensation program will be provided notice of the date of transfer of his/her tax-sheltered annuity. - P. Retirement: Employees are eligible to participate in retirement in accordance with the rules and regulations established by the Washington State Department of Retirement Systems.